blackstar3092/frostbyte_frontend/navigation/camping/home.md

 <div class="feature-overview">
     <h2>Discover Your Next Adventure</h2>
     <p>Explore the best camping destinations across stunning national parks.</p>
-    <p>Take the quiz to learn what National Park fits your interests best.
-Learn tips and tricks for camping, connect with other adventurers, and share your experiences.</p>
+    <p>Take the quiz to learn what National Park fits your interests best.Learn tips and tricks for camping, connect with other adventurers, and share your experiences.</p>
 </div>

 <div class="slideshow-container">